hanspi42/hanspitools/README.md

-# Hanspeter Schmid's collection of math functions V0.0.10
+# Hanspeter Schmid's collection of math functions, development of V0.1

 These are the functions  that I use myself to create documentation in Jupyter with SymPy and NumPy.